ykkim123/ykkim123.github.io/_posts/2020-02-22-Introduction-to-Bayesian-Statistics.md

   Beta(1,1)
 $$
 as prior.
-<br>Because prior distribution does not have much information about
+<br><br>Because prior distribution does not have much information about
 $$
   \theta,
 $$